 As you move deeper into your inquiry, if you pay close enough attention, you will see that your thoughts are present long before they hit the walls of “the box.”
 By continuing to practice looking within, you will catch your thoughts earlier and earlier in their life cycles, you will be able to watch their trajectories – and if you follow the thoughts to their termini, you will find there’s a “trampoline effect” against the walls of “the box” that keeps all of your thoughts bouncing around in a container with no way to escape.
 Every thought “presses into” a wall of “the box” and then is bounced back into the over-populated vessel that is the Separate Self – a self where every thought making up its composition floats around until it hits another wall.

 Some of these thoughts remain in motion on the surface, remain present, but most continue in motion by sinking into the sub-mental portion of your personal experience.
 Many of these sinking thoughts become buried in the sub-mental compartment of “the box” and needlessly anchor the totality of your separative experience – leaving you to hunt for the solidified weight that constricts the happenings in your mind.
 These thoughts can even settle as a type of thick resin on the walls of the sub-mental, making these areas of “the box” rigid, leaving a less than ideal structure for movement.
-Down here in the subterranean, it’s almost like the walls of “the box” are made of a strong, inflexible film with tiny invisible hands that read a sort of Braille, a dead pre-configured language, written on the surface of thoughts.
+Down here in the subterranean, it’s almost like the walls of “the box” is made of a strong, inflexible film with tiny invisible hands that read a sort of Braille, a dead pre-configured language, written on the surface of thoughts.

 So, when you feel this internal pressure, it’s a felt experience of the boundaries of “the box” – it’s feeling the push of the guardrails that protect the enclosure that is the Separate Self.
 As more and more stories populate “the box,” the sense of pressure builds.
 Most people just live with this pressure and accept it as the typical experience of life.
 But a few start asking questions and wind up in conversations such as this.